crestfallnatwork/move-on-aptos-hackathon/acmp-whitepaper.md

 ecdh(theirPublicKey: Uint8Array): Promise<Uint8Array
 publicEncryptionKey(): Promise<Uint8Array>
 ```
-*publicEncryptionKey*: this function will return users an x25519 public encryption key which could be used to send them messages.
+*publicEncryptionKey*: this function will return users a public key which could be used to send them messages.
 Due to the aptos supporting multiple key types this could not just simply be users public key.
 Depending on type of keys used by the user, the key can by derived as:
 * secpk1256 keys: take the first 32 bytes of the serialized private key and use it as the private point on Curve25519 and derive the corresponding public key.
 * ed25519 keys: map the ed25519 private key onto the montgomery curve and derive the public key from it.
 * multisig: as of now there is no support for multisig accounts

 *ecdh*: this function returns the shared secret that is generate by applying the Curve25519 function on a derived private key and the provided Curve25519 public key.
 The private key derivation is explained in the publicEncryptionKey part.
 For a reference implementation see this [link](https://github.com/crestfallnatwork/aces-js/blob/main/src/ecdh/impl.ts).